kvnlnt/ARK/README.rst

    :alt: ARK.Types
    :align: right

-Architects
+Titles
 ----------
 ARK defines three types of users.
-Each user type (called an Architect) directly relates to each of the three application architecture tiers.
+Each user type directly relates to each of the three application architecture tiers.

 Developer
    Developers work with ``ARK.tektonik`` to set up and provide development support for the ARK system.